What do Licensed Practical Nurses Do?

 Licensed Practical Nurse Job Description: A Day in the Life

-A day in the life of a licensed practical nurse is comprised of different duties, including client care, administration of prescribed treatments, and recording client information in a health record.
+A day in the life of a licensed practical nurse includes duties such as client care, administering prescribed treatments, and recording client information in a health record.
 During client care, they also observe and report their findings to a registered nurse.

-A licensed practical nurse job description also emphasizes requirements such as cooperation with health care team members and documentation of care and treatment outcomes.
+A licensed practical nurse job description also emphasizes requirements such as cooperation with health care team members and documentation of care and treatment outcomes, similar to what is expected in the CPNRE vs. the NCLEX exam standards.
 A Job description for a licensed practical nurse often highlights teamwork, attention to detail, and compassion.

 A typical day may begin with preparing clients for procedures or rounds, followed by medication administration, wound care, client education, and documentation.
 Adaptation to the different duties of a practical nurse is an excellent benefit for a health care professional.